DEVANSH-DVJ/Overcomplete-Dictionary/README.md

 Finding sparsest representation of signal in basis **A** is a NP-hard problem, so we use approximation algorithm - Orthogonal Matching Pursuit (OMP) to get the representation.

 We use the sparsity constraint to remove noise added to the signal.

+## Code

+Code for OMP is present in form of a function in `omp.m`
+Code for Experiments is present in form of a function in `main.m`

+Execute `main.m` in MATLAB to reproduce the results.
+You can adjust the parameters like dimension of signal and number of experiments in `main.m`.
+The code is tested on MATLAB 2020b, but should work on other versions of MATLAB with no or little changes.